Process heat is primarily used for industrial processes, including in the form of hot gas, hot water and steam.

 Choosing the best solution for your business

-The right low emissions process heat solution will depend on the industrial process heat need specific to the business.
-If the options are carefully considered and explored, a low emissions alternative should be available as a viable alternative to a fossil fuelled heat plant to generate process heat, and in many instances will generate an improved result.
+The right process heat solution will depend on the specific needs of your business.
+If the options are carefully considered and explored, a renewable energy option should be available as a viable alternative to a fossil fuelled heat plant to generate process heat, and in many instances will generate an improved result.

-Replacing your heating system is a good opportunity to improve flexibility and efficiency while also ensuring suitable resilience and security for your operations.
+Replacing your heating system is a good opportunity to improve operating costs, flexibility and efficiency while also ensuring suitable resilience and security for your operations.

 The range of options is wide, but may include single heat plant, dual or multiple heat plant, single or dual fuel, energy storage (thermal, electrical, fuel), process interruption, process resilience (e.g. interim material hoppers), onsite generation and even fossil fuel backups.